-Payments on the general obligation bonds are made by the bond interest and redemption fund with local revenues.
-The accrued vacation liability will be paid by the fund for which the employee worked.
+Payments on the general obligation bonds are made by the Bond Interest and Redemption Fund with local revenues.
+The compensated absences will be paid by the fund for which the employee worked.

 Bonded Debt

 The outstanding general obligation bonded debt is as follows: